The Admin Console

-The Admin Console provides site management services including the following:
+is a site dashboard consolidating many management services including the following:

 - View detailed information about the system configuration and installed modules.

-- View information about memory usage and errors.
+- View diagnostic information about memory usage and more.

 The Admin Console can be accessed by Site Administrators